 Chris: And you're going to judge us?
 Do you get all your ideas from comic book villains?

-Oh, gods, Kid Icarus: Uprising is absolutely horrible for this.
-First, there's Pit's usual chatter with Palutenaand later Viridi.
-Most of the bosses are sentient characters as well, and damn if every speaking character in this game isn't Friendly Enemies with Pit.
-Those that don't speak themselves result in chatter with their rulers/manipulators (Cragalanche, the Underworlder rematches, Phoenix), between Pit and Palutena (Twinbellows, Great Reaper), or even between Pit and Pitnamely, Heart Of Hades.
+- In Kid Icarus: Uprising they don't just talk throughout the boss fights, but the entire level too.
+In a World of Ham, this can be pretty entertaining — and distracting on higher difficulties.
+Those that don't speak themselves result in chatter with their rulers/manipulators (Cragalanche, the Underworlder rematches, Phoenix), between Pit and Palutena (Twinbellows, Great Reaper), or even between Pit and Pit namely, Heart Of Hades.

-Super Robot Wars in all of its incarnations does this.
+- Super Robot Wars in all of its incarnations does this.
 Oftentimes, this only happens when the current boss you're up against has some relation to the person that's attacking them, but the final boss of a game almost always has a few lines of conversation with any conceivable member of the group.
 Banter also accompanies literally every attack delivered, received, dodged, or intercepted.
 (Warning: Video contains spoilers in the above-mentioned variety of Boss Banter.)
 And even that is sometimes preceded by unique one-liners when fighting bosses.